 If you want to stay overnight at the hotel you also get access to a private guest only area.

-The cost of a day pass is really reasonable.
+The cost of a day pass to the Termales de Choachi is really reasonable.
 For an Adult, it is $20mil on a Monday, $25mil Tue-Sat and $35mil on Sundays or public holidays.

 One thing that I regretted straight away was not staying overnight in Choachi.
 Driving through our TukTuk driver gave us so much information about cool places to stay and pointed them out on-route.
 I was kicking myself!
 Sadly I couldn’t stay as I needed my laptop to teach the next morning, and I hadn’t brought it with me.
 If I could do this trip again I would 100% stay overnight.